lorikrell/gamerchic/blog/2021-12-03-in-the-stacks.md

 The first opened a recording of a man tied to a chair, tortured, laughing.
 A voice off camera questioned.
 The face peered up, lineage from the east, mouth in a cruel grin.
 His flesh shifted until it seemed an Oni mask.
 A fanged grin, gutteral voice, answered with a spat of blood.
 With a shrug, it broke through ropes and brought forth a sword of black glass.
 Leaping at the camera, the demon attacked the torturers.

 The next file was a zip of emails and conversations and photos between a group of scholars and researchers.
 They found evidence of labyrinth stone circles in different parts of the world.
-Intrigued, they sought more information, seeking and sharing what they found, eager to understand what these strange circles.
+Intrigued, they sought more information, seeking and sharing what they found, eager to understand these strange circles.
 The crafter seemed to be a single person, over centuries, in different countries.
 The last name they noted in the emails was Zelios.

 The last file had a scruffy biker with many tattoos sitting at a picnic table.
 Checking the background, they determined it was in LA.
 The file name was hes-alive.jpg.